wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 ```
 You can then open http://localhost:8081/browser/index.html in your web browser to start exploring the API.

-The **docs** icons in the HAL browser will link to a context-sensitive HTML documentation for each resource and relation.
+The **docs** icons in the HAL browser will link to a HTML documentation for each resource and relation (which is automatically generated from the source code).

 # Source Code Structure